nverkhachoyan/gobsidian/posts/Programming/Exploring Go.md

 author: Nver Khachoyan
 updatedAt: 2024-01-15
 ---
+Heyy
 I've recently started learning Go, and it's been a fascinating journey so far.
 The language's simplicity, performance, and strong focus on concurrency are compelling.

 ## Key Features I'm Enjoying